-Some people may have to isolate on more than one occasion, where told to do so.
+Some people may have to isolate on more than one occasion, we’re told to do so.

 How does the app work?

-- The app is downloaded on your phone from app store or google play.
-Turn your Bluetooth on on your phone.
+- The app is downloaded on your phone from the app store or google play.
+Turn your Bluetooth on your phone.

 - The app will ask you to report any symptoms you may have.
 This data is then analysed to see if it meets the symptoms for the virus & whether you should self-isolate.
 If it does, an alert is sent to you and to your previous contacts to self-isolate.

 - You will be tested for the virus, if it is positive an alert is sent again to stated that isolation remains in place for all contacts.
 If the person then takes a test and tests negative, they may be released from their self-isolation by notification through the app.

 What happens if employees are told to isolate?

 When instructed by contact tracers to isolate, or where employees have symptoms, they should be allowed to isolate at home as soon as possible.
 This means that, in some cases, employees should be instructed or encouraged to return home to commence self-isolation, to reduce possible infection of the rest of the workforce.